mampfes/hacs_waste_collection_schedule/doc/source/lrasha_de.md

 ## How to get the source arguments

-Visit [Abfallkalender](https://www.lrasha.de/de/buergerservice/abfallwirtschaft/abfallkalender) and search for your location.
-The `city` and `street` argument should exactly match the autocomplete result.
+Visit [Abfallkalender](https://www.lrasha.de/de/buergerservice/abfallwirtschaft/abfallkalender), select your location and click on search.
+Now copy the download link and paste it somewhere.
+The number after `location` has to be entered in the configuration.